aohibbard/taskmaster/README.md

 ## Getting Started

-To run the project locally, clone the repository, run 'bundle install', and type 'rails s' into the terminal to run on a local host.
+To run the project locally, clone the repository and run 'bundle install'.
 If database migrations are bending on your local host, in your terminal run 'rails db:migrate' while in the backend folder of the application.

+To see the page, run "open index.html" from the frontend, and while in the backend, start the server with the "rails s".

 ### Prerequisites

-TK
+The application works with the fast-jsonapi gem.

 ## Built With